Introduction

 As an example, to check if we are currently in the editor, we have to have ask Godot for Engine::is_editor_hint()

 .
 If the cost to leave the VM to ask for this is ~90ns then we have to ask ourselves if we shouldn't cache that value inside the VM instead, to avoid the overhead of having to ask.
 However, with libriscv the system call overhead is ~2ns, and so asking Godot directly always makes sense.
 Check out the latency benchmarks page.
+You will see that Godot Sandbox is lower-latency and faster than even GDScript, which is not sandboxed.

 Maximum portability